 Dan Check is chief executive officer of Slate.
 He previously served as director of technology.
 Before joining Slate, he managed the data warehouse at Catalist, a political data vendor.
 He is a graduate of Pomona College and currently lives in Washington.

 Charlie Kammerer is president of Slate, where he focuses on developing ways for brands to tap into Slate’s audience through editorial content, podcasting, video, and custom programs.
 Kammerer joined Slate in 2017 after spending 20 years at Time Inc., where he was a brand builder and revenue generator across a diverse portfolio of brands, including Real Simple, Fortune, Food and Wine, Cooking Light, Golf, and This Old House.
 He’s based out of Slate’s Brooklyn office.

 Staff and Contributor Biographies

-Allison Benedikt is the managing editor of Slate’s Double X. Previously she was the film editor for the Village Voice, and has been a writer and editor at the Chicago Tribune and Brill’s Content.
+Allison Benedikt is Slate’s executive editor.
+Previously she was the film editor for the Village Voice, and has been a writer and editor at the Chicago Tribune and Brill’s Content.
 She’s a native of Youngstown, Ohio, graduated from the University of Michigan, and lives in Brooklyn.

 Daniel Engber writes about science, culture, and sports for Slate.
 He has a graduate degree in neuroscience and has worked in research labs at Columbia, UCSF, and the National Institutes of Health.